The Pitfalls of Fear Selling

 Panic selling occurs when investors react to short-term market fluctuations or negative news by hastily selling their investments.
 This behaviour often leads to selling assets at depressed prices, resulting in potential losses.
 By avoiding panic, investors can hold onto their investments and potentially sell at higher prices.

 Panic selling is driven by emotional biases such as fear and anxiety.
-These emotions can cloud judgment and lead to impulsive decisions not aligned with long-term investment goals.
+These emotions can cloud judgment and lead to impulsive decisions that are not aligned with long-term investment goals.
 Disciplined investors manage their emotions and make rational decisions based on informed analysis rather than short-term market volatility.

 Buying low and selling high aligns with value investing.
 Value investors seek to identify assets trading below their intrinsic value, providing an opportunity for future appreciation.
 By conducting thorough analysis and focusing on long-term value, investors can make informed decisions and avoid reacting to short-term market fluctuations.